top of page

 WSEMS has a list of experienced mediators who are located statewide.
 The mediators come from a variety of professions, including law, social work, psychology, and education.
 None of the mediators are currently employed by a school district or DPI or affiliated with a parent advocacy group.
 They are skilled in mediation with a working knowledge about the special education process.
 All of the mediators have completed a five-day training on special education law and policy and the mediation process.
 Each year the mediators receive additional training.
 Visit our Mediator/Facilitator Bio Page.

-A mediation session looks like a meeting with the participants sitting around a table.
+A Mediation session looks like a meeting with the participants sitting around a table or virtually on screen together.
 There is no written, audio, or video recording of the session.
 The atmosphere is informal and conversational.
-The mediator explains the Agreement to Mediate and asks the parties to sign it.
 The mediator explains the mediation process and the mediator’s role.
-The mediator asks each participant to explain why they are in the mediation and what they would like to see happen in mediation.
-The mediator may ask questions to clarify, brainstorm, or create options.
+The mediator helps set the agenda for the meeting and asks each participant to explain why they are in the mediation and what they would like to see happen in the mediation.
+The mediator may ask questions to clarify, brainstorm, or create options; the mediator does not provide legal advice or advocacy to either party.
 Anyone may ask the mediator for a break at any time, or the mediator may decide to call for a break.
-Any participant, or the mediator,may ask for a private meeting (a caucus) with the mediator or with certain participants.
+Any participant or the mediator may ask for a private meeting (a caucus) with the mediator or with certain participants.
 The parents and school district representatives work together to write down how they have decided to resolve their dispute.
 They both sign this written statement, which is called the mediation agreement.
 A participant may, at his or her own cost, have a lawyer review the agreement.

 No. About two-thirds of the cases that go through the mediation process do not have lawyers involved in them.
 Of those cases, most settle the issues in dispute.
 If you choose to be represented by a lawyer in the mediation process, you are responsible for the lawyer’s fees.